IDOHLabs-Bioinformatics/covidww/docs/output.md

 </details>

 [MultiQC](http://multiqc.info) is a visualization tool that generates a single HTML report summarising all samples in your project.
-Most of the pipeline QC results are visualised in the report and further statistics are available in the report data directory.
+Most of the pipeline QC results are visualised in the report.

 Results generated by MultiQC collate pipeline QC from supported tools e.g. FastQC.
 The pipeline has special steps which also allow the software versions to be reported in the MultiQC output for future traceability.
 For more information about how to use MultiQC reports, see <http://multiqc.info>.